 Among the speakers at the event were the Catalyst Lanre Olusola, Life Coach, Google Country Manager, Juliet Ehimuan and CNN Heroes Honoree Abisoye A.Akinfolarin.

-The speakers took turn to enlighten, inform, inspire and equip the vibrant participants with the skills needed to fuel their hustle and achieve success in the digital age.
+The speakers took turns to enlighten, inform, inspire and equip the vibrant participants with the skills needed to fuel their hustle and achieve success in this digital age.

 From living under the roof of an overly restrictive father in a town with little or no opportunities, Abisoye took her own future into her hands, left home at 15 and headed to Lagos where she started the next level of her hustle.